 The lymphatic system is a part of the circulatory system.
 Most people are aware of their cardiovascular system but less commonly aware that the cardiovascular system is only a part of their overall circulatory system.

 The Cardiovascular system, with the help of red blood cells (RBC), carries and distributes nutrients, oxygen, neurotransmitters, chemicals and hormones to distal parts of the body through arteries and arterioles.
 The RBCs and their cargo are dropped off in the tissues for cell use.

-The veins pick up 80-90% of the fluids that leak from the arteries and there in only a percentage of the cellular waste products from the area.
-Imagine a bath tub with a drain that will pass 90 gallons in a day and a faucet that lets in 100 gallons in a day.
-Without an over flow drain, that tub will spill over onto the floor by the end of the day.
-The spill over of fluids in our hands or feet is exactly like that bath tub.
+The veins pick up 80-90% of the fluids that leak from the arteries and only a part of the cellular waste products from the area.
+Imagine a bathtub with a drain that will pass 90 gallons in a day and a faucet that lets in 100 gallons in a day.
+Without an overflow drain, that tub will spill over onto the floor by the end of the day.
+The spillover of fluids in our hands or feet is exactly like that bath tub.
 Edemas can form anywhere in the body but are most common in the limbs.